gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption struggled and swore as the bots carried him through the forest.
 Low-hanging branches scratched his face, and at one point his head was lower than his feet as they surged up a hill.
+All he could think about was
+a particularly creepy scene from one of Special Leaf's story books about a raccoon who was turned into a bot and sent back to spy on the breathing.
+He knew it couldn't happen—he had asked Dockety, twice—but that wasn't much comfort as he twisted and kicked, trying vainly to get free.

 Suddenly there was a dirty gray ceiling over them.
 The squelch of treads and mechanical feet on swampy ground